The Program Czech for Foreigners

 A Graduate’s Profile

-Being graduates of the three-year Czech for Foreigners Bachelor’s study programme, students have considerable linguistic knowledge and skills, predominantly in the field of synchronic, communication-focused Czech studies – close reading, text analysis, and genre distinction.
+Being graduates of the three-year Czech for Foreigners Bachelor’s study program, students have considerable linguistic knowledge and skills, predominantly in the field of synchronic, communication-focused Czech studies – close reading, text analysis, and genre distinction.
 They have a solid grasp of Czech history, literature, and culture.
 They are able to work with language handbooks and dictionaries.

 The output communication skills in both written and spoken forms are the B2 level (according to the CEFR).
 The graduates thus understand the main ideas of texts covering both abstract and concrete topics.
 They can speak fluently and spontaneously with native speakers, without too much effort being made on both sides.
 They can write texts on a considerably wide range of topics, explain their stances on the current issues and defend them, or justify the pros and cons of various options.